james-cole2015/aws_security_labs/week-03/README.md

 - Store Session Logs in CloudWatch

 ## Stack Deletion
 Once you're finished with the lab, please delete the stack inside of CloudFormation.
-Otherwise, it will continue to send metrics to CloudWatch.
 Be sure the empty the S3 bucket before you attempt to delete the stack.
 You must also delete the endpoints before you delete the stack.